k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 Two things we'll refer to a number of times through this document are:

 * "Default network" -- This is your pod-to-pod network.
 This is how pods communicate among one another in your cluster, how they have connectivity.
 Generally speaking, this is presented as the interface named `eth0`.
 This interface is always attached to your pods, so that they can have connectivity among themselves.
 We'll add interfaces in addition to this.
 * "CRDs" -- Custom Resource Definitions.
 Custom Resources are a way that the Kubernetes API is extended.
-We use these here to store some information that Multus can ready.
+We use these here to store some information that Multus can read.
 Primarily, we use these to store the configurations for each of the additional interfaces that are attached to your pods.

 ## Installation